odlgroup/odl/odl/contrib/pyshearlab/README.md

 # pyshearlab

-This package functionality for integrating ODL with [pyshearlab](https://github.com/stefanloock/pyshearlab).
+This package adds functionality for integrating ODL with [pyshearlab](https://github.com/stefanloock/pyshearlab).